Wiring Your Solar Array

 The information on this page is not a complete guide.
 It describes a general design for the most common PV installations: a net metered system tied to the public utility grid using microinverters attached to each PV panel.
 For other designs (off grid, single inverter systems, and systems with a backup generator) you will need to find more information.
 This guide can help you discuss your needs with your electrician, who may be new to solar installations.
 For experienced DIY types, it may get you started with your design.

-We have this generic wiring diagram for the electrical design of a grid tied microinverter system as well as a string inverter system.
+We have generic wiring diagrams for the electrical design of a grid tied microinverter system as well as a string inverter system.
 This Microsoft PowerPoint file may be downloaded and easily modified for your specific design.

 We’ll discuss particular concerns starting with the PV panels and ending with the utility interconnection.